 Even if your business takes sales orders by phone, mail, or email, you can still accept payments online with the help of a virtual terminal.
 This type of integration works especially well for customer support reps or sales teams.

 The virtual terminal works on the same concept as the hosted payment page, except that you, the merchant, accept payments online by placing the orders for your shoppers yourself.
 Alternatively, you can create a secure “Buy Now” link and send a form via email, where your customers can fill out payment information themselves.
 After entering the information, they’ll submit payment whenever they’re ready.

 You should be able to configure a virtual terminal to collect only the information you need, and customize it with any branding elements that appear on your website.

-It’s common for eCommerce merchants to run their businesses on one of the many eCommerce platforms available—WooCommerce (for WordPress), Magneto, PrestaShop, Shopify, and many more—but they still need a way to accept payments online.
+It’s common for eCommerce merchants to run their businesses on one of the many eCommerce platforms available—WooCommerce (for WordPress), Magneto, PrestaShop, BigCommerce, and many more—but they still need a way to accept payments online.
 If that’s the case for you, then you may want to integrate with your online payment gateway via your preferred shopping cart.